-where the first term is to minimize the empirical risk of those not reaching the target $b$, and the second term constrains the comparative relation to pursue the full model being \textit{extremely efficient}.
+where the first term is to minimize the empirical risk of those not reaching the target $b$, and the second term constrains the comparative relation to pursue the full model being \textit{hereditarily efficient}.

 To train using comparative loss, we first need to obtain several comparable ablated models and task-specific losses.
-As shown in Figure~\ref{fig:framework}, we consider the original model with the input of the entire context as the full model $f(x^{(0)}; \bm{\theta}^{(0)})$.
+As shown in Fig.~\ref{fig:framework}, we consider the original model with the input of the entire context as the full model $f(x^{(0)}; \bm{\theta}^{(0)})$.
 According to Corollary~\ref{corollary:cmp}, we progressively perform $c$-step ablation based on the full model.
-At each ablation step, we use CmpCrop or CmpDrop to ablate a portion of the input context or parameters based on the ablated model of the previous step, which makes each ablated model comparable to its ancestor models.
 At the $i$-th ($1 \le i \le c$) ablation step, we use CmpCrop or CmpDrop to ablate a small portion of the input or hidden neurons based on the model $f(x^{(i-1)}; \bm{\theta}^{(i-1)})$ from the previous step, which makes the newly ablated model $f(x^{(i)}; \bm{\theta}^{(i)})$ comparable to all its ancestor models.
 After all these models have predicted once, we have $c+1$ comparable task-specific losses.
-Together with $l^{(c+1)}=b$ from the dummy ablated model, we can calculate the final loss using Eq.~(\ref{eq:cmp}).
+Together with $l^{(c+1)}=b$ from the dummy ablated model, we can calculate the final loss using Eq.~\eqref{eq:cmp}.